 For a wine to be USDA-Certified Organic it must be made from grapes that have been grown without the use of chemical fertilizers and pesticides and cannot contain any preservatives, including sulfites – synthetic additives used to purify and stabilize wine.

-That's all fine and good, but most winemakers (and many wine drinkers) will tell you – wine cannot be wine without sulfites.
-Sulfite-free wines have a short shelf live and many lack the intricate characteristics of good wine.
+That's all fine and good, but most winemakers (and many wine drinkers) will tell you that wine cannot be wine without sulfites.
+Sulfite-free wines have a short shelf life and many lack the intricate characteristics of good wine.
 Wine is probably the only product where the organic label is actually considered a drawback.

 Many vintners do use organic grapes simply because it makes for a better product.
 They do not, however, undergo the costly organic certification process because they still need sulfites to bottle an age-worthy wine and the organic wine label adds little (if any) value to their product.
 Some of these winemakers will label their wine as "made with organic grapes."
 To use this label, the winery and its farming practices still need to be certified organic by the USDA and the wine must contain a lower amount of sulfites (150 parts per million compared to the 350 parts per million maximum of other wines).